flengyel/sagepod/README.md

 ## File Ownership

-With this setup:
+With this bind mount configuration:
 - Inside container: Files appear as sage:sage (1000:1000)
 - On host: Files appear as sage:sage (100999:100999)

-This configuration allows Jupyter to read and write notebooks without permission errors.
+This user namespace mapping allows Jupyter to read and write notebooks without permission errors.

 ### Verifying File Ownership